-The gold equivalent cut off of 0.4g/t, is based on cut off grades used for other similar deposits in the region and was advised by K92ML.
+The gold equivalent cut off of 0.4 g/t, is based on cut off grades used for other similar deposits in the region.

-- Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability. - Mineral Resources were compiled at 0.1, 0.2, 0.3, 0.4, 0.5, 0.6 g/t AuEq cut-off grades. - Density was based on 2,473 measured density data recordings (weighed core trays and measured core technique) which were composited and subsequently modelled unconstrained using Ordinary Kriging. - Reported tonnage and grade figures are rounded from raw estimates to reflect the order of accuracy of the estimate. - Minor variations may occur during the addition of rounded numbers. - Estimations used metric units (metres, tonnes and g/t) - Gold equivalents are calculated as AuEq = Au g/t + Cu%1.607 + Ag g/t0.0125.
-Copper equivalents are calculated as CuEq = Cu% + Au g/t0.006222 + Ag g/t 0.00007778.
+- Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability. - Mineral Resources were compiled at 0.1, 0.2, 0.3, 0.4, 0.5, 0.6 g/t AuEq cut-off grades. - Density was based on 2,473 measured density data recordings (weighed core trays and measured core technique) which were composited and subsequently modelled unconstrained using Ordinary Kriging. - Reported tonnage and grade figures are rounded from raw estimates to reflect the order of accuracy of the estimate. - Minor variations may occur during the addition of rounded numbers. - Estimations used metric units (metres, tonnes and g/t) - Gold equivalents are calculated as AuEq = Au g/t + Cu%2.0629 + Ag g/t0.0125.
 Gold price US\$1,600/oz; Silver US\$20/oz; Copper US\$3.75/lb.
+Metal recoveries are incorporated in the formula and are Au 67%, Ag 67% and copper 86% respectively.